 Visiting St. Andrew’s in 1988 for the first time remains clearly etched in my mind.
 Dan Pope was Chaplain, the Service was memorably reverential and dignified, the sermon exceptionally thought provoking whilst the congregational singing was participative and enthusiastic.
-Countless visits later, and in the spring of 2015, with retirement from my professional career looming and the prospect of spending much longer periods in Cyprus, Rev’d Wendy invited me to consider the position of Director of Music at St. Andrew’s.
+Countless visits later, and in the spring of 2015 with retirement from my professional career looming, the Rev’d Wendy invited me to consider the position of Director of Music at St. Andrew’s.

 In the light of subsequent experience, with so much practical support on the ground and the wonders of modern technology, it is possible for me to be playing the organ in two places at once on a Sunday morning!
 In St. Andrew’s the modern digital organ has a most useful sequencer facility for recording and playback of hymns which enhances congregational singing on occasions when no organist is present.
 At home, in St. Aidan’s (Kilmore, Armagh), I have the immense pleasure of playing a much venerated two manual tracker action gallery organ built in 1865 and maintained in pristine original condition, thanks to the appreciation, understanding and generosity of those on “home turf”.